 Knowth - Site 2

 Site 2, the largest satellite at Knowth, would seem to be quite an important and overlooked monument in all the speculation and debate about the astronomical features at Knowth.
-The mound is about 22 meters in diameter which is as big as the larger cairns at Carrowkeel and Loughcrew.
-It is oriented to the northeast, approximately the region of the summer solstice sunrise and winter solstice full moon rising positions.
-The passage and chamber measure 13 meters in length, and the chamber is cruciform in shape as shown in the diagram below.
+The mound is about twenty-two meters in diameter, similar in size to the larger cairns at Carrowkeel and Loughcrew.
+The monument is oriented to the northeast, approximately the region of the summer solstice sunrise and winter solstice full moon rising positions.
+The passage and chamber measure thirteen meters in length, and the chamber is cruciform in shape.

 The diagram above is from George Eogan's 1976 book on the satellite mounds at Knowth, and shows that the left hand recess and the back wall of the chamber are destroyed, so we can't tell if the right-hand recess is larger, as is usual in these monuments.

 The excavators found a basin in the right-hand recess of the chamber.
 There is a picked line around the inside of the rim, and the basin looks as though it was designed to hold liquid and not ashes.
 The orthostat on the north side of the basin has a circle engraved on it which looks to be a fairly obvious rising sun or full moon.